 In addition to serving as an outlet to process my cancer experience, the work

 gives a voice to a journey I felt I walked alone.
 I was diagnosed at the start of the pandemic which meant attending tests, appointments, and treatments solo.
-The piece gives friends and family access to my treatment and experiences since they were not able to attend in person then.
+The piece gives friends and family access to my experience since they were not able to attend in person then.
 Through shared experiences we create deeper connection, greater compassion, and better awareness.
 My hope is that Chips and Cancer will impress on people the importance of self-exam and advocating for their own health.
-Cancer is traumatic and uncertain, but open conversation about cancer can improve awareness and encourage communities to lean into this uncomfortable yet all too common topic.
+Cancer is traumatic and uncertain, but open conversation can improve awareness and encourage communities to lean into this uncomfortable yet all too common topic.